My signature in Italian and Latin, which I doodled in Venice, June 1575. (details)

 - • Lord Great Chamberlain of England

 - • Viscount Bolebec (or Bulbeck), until my son was born in 1593

 - • Baron Scales and Badlesmere

 - • Lord Sanford

 I wrote all of it.
-Of course I did.
 Honestly, it’s so obvious.

-If you want my case bounded in a nutshell, or at least bounded in fourteen pages, start with this summation written in 1991 by Tom Bethell, online at The Atlantic or as a PDF.
-Nina Green has written my life in a manageable 45 pages [PDF], for those who don’t want to read a book.
-For those who do, my library page lists some published biographies.
+If you want my case bounded in a nutshell, or at least bounded in fourteen pages, start with this summation online at The Atlantic or as a PDF, by Tom Bethell.
+If you’re up for a bit more, Nina Green has written my life in a manageable 45 pages [PDF].
+For a dive into the deep end, my library page lists several published biographies and other related books.

-Of course you should read the new things I’ve written on this blog.
-And read my old things.
-My life is in that work.
-Nobody else’s.
+Of course you should read the new things I’ve written for this blog, and (re-)read my old things too.
+My life is in that work, the only life that makes Shakespeare make sense.